 6. Analyze feedback and work on it

-The best way of handling your customers is to be aware of their issues before taking their calls.
+The best way of handling your frustrated customers is to be aware of their issues before taking their calls.
 With a knowledge management database, stay updated about their latest calls, inquiries, and detailed reports of customer concerns.
-These help you approach the problem with confidence, and improves CX.
+These help you approach the problem with confidence, and improve CX.

 1. Damages reputation